Heinz Ketchup: The Taste Loved ‘Round the WorldFebruary 11, 2015

 Three Rivers Stadium

-Always on the lookout for exceptional architecture, Dahl and his wife, Bea, traveled all over the world looking for something new to discover.
-If Dahl felt a place didn’t have great architecture, he wasn’t interested in going there.
-When in Africa, instead of taking photographs like most travelers, Dahl pulled out his notebook and sketched what he saw.
-Those drawings graced the walls of his Bradford Woods home for many years and were a reminder of a wonderful time in his life.
+Dahl officially retired three years later in 1979.
+Together Dahl and Bea traveled all over the world looking for something new to discover.
+Dahl wasn’t interested in visiting a place if he didn’t feel that it had great architecture.
+When in Africa Dahl would draw sketches instead of take pictures.
+Those drawings graced the walls of his Bradford Woods home for many years.
+They were a reminder of a wonderful time in his life.
 He would often give away the drawings from his travels to friends and colleagues.

 Dahl was honored by the American Institute of Architects in 1998 for his lifetime of architectural contributions.
 Dahl benefitted many young architects as a teacher at CMU, Harvard University, and Georgia Institute of Technology.
 He mentored others over his career spanning almost five decades.

 In addition to the few buildings mentioned in this article he played a key role in designing many other buildings.
-Carnegie Mellon University houses the Ritchey Collection which includes photographs, drawings, films, reports, renderings, slides, microforms, brochures, and clippings representing approximately 100 projects he participated in over his career.
+Carnegie Mellon University houses the Ritchey Collection.
+It includes photographs, drawings, films, reports, renderings, slides, microforms, brochures, and clippings representing approximately 100 projects he participated in over his career.

-The contributions Dahlen K. Ritchey made to Pittsburgh are long lasting and the lives he touched continue today through a scholarship program set up at Carnegie Mellon University in his name and through the buildings he designed that are still in use today are a constant reminder of his contributions to Pittsburgh.
-Even Dahl’s architectural firm continues on as DRS Architects.
+The contributions Dahlen K. Ritchey made to Pittsburgh are long lasting.
+The lives he touched continue today through a scholarship program set up at Carnegie Mellon University in his name.
+The buildings he designed that are still in use today are a constant reminder of his contributions to Pittsburgh.
+Even Dahl’s architectural firm continues as DRS Architects.
 The next time you enjoy a lunch-time concert in Mellon Square or move a college student into the towers at the University of Pittsburgh think of Dahlen K. Ritchey.

-Written by Diane Gliozzi
+By Diane Gliozzi